 31 What are the primary tax considerations for investors?
-See the answer to question 29.
+See question 29.

 Bankruptcy

 32 How are SPVs made bankruptcy-remote?

 In Portugal, as mentioned above, full portfolio separation and insolvency remoteness is established under the Securitisation Law.
 This is partly achieved by FTCs and STCs being exclusively engaged in carrying out securitisations.